-So how does StraighterLine offer Freshman Year for only $999?
+So how does StraighterLine offer Full Year pricing for only $1,299?

 Because StraighterLine isn't a college or university.
 We're only about the courses, and nothing but the courses... along with course advisors who will help you with transferring college credits to our partner colleges and other ACE participating colleges and universities.
 We don't have a campus.
 We don't have an athletics program.
 No marching bands and student unions.
 What we do have are required college courses at incredibly low costs that are guaranteed to transfer for credit to our partner colleges.